sierdzio/gibs/README.md

 # Intro

-IBS (in-source build system) is a build tool that makes it easier to build C++ projects by using the information from source code to compile it.
+GIBS (in-source build system) is a build tool that makes it easier to build C++ projects by using the information from source code to compile it.

 In short, to compile a project it is enough to run:

-    ibs main.cpp
+    gibs main.cpp

 Instead of "the old way":